exodrifter/website/content/press-kits/no-signal.md

 # no signal

-_**no signal**_ is a science fiction escape room game about loneliness, fixing broken machinery, and reading old logs.
-You're stuck by yourself on a space station orbiting a black hole, trying to get home.
-There's no one to call for help.
+_**no signal**_ is a hard sci-fi point-and-click adventure game where you explore an abandoned space station orbiting a black hole.
+You control PGEIST, a ghost-like entity that can move through furniture, while following messages left by the long-gone staff to learn the outcome of the research team and discover the secrets they left behind.

 # facts